 - Give plenty of positive reinforcement

 Your depressed spouse likely has low self-esteem during this time, so it’s important you offer positive reinforcement as much as possible.
 Though getting out of bed and getting into the shower is not a big accomplishment for someone who is emotionally healthy, it can be a huge challenge for a depressed husband or wife.
 Instead of punishing your partner for not accomplishing more, tell him or her how proud you are of every small win.
 This will encourage them to try even harder and will reassure them you are on their side.

 Understand that depression is a part of life

-Until recently, there was stigma surrounding mental health in America.
+Until recently, there was a stigma surrounding mental health in America.
 People were afraid to be seen as different or broken if they admitted to having a mental health concern.
-The culture has changed and many now recognize that depression, and other mental health issues, are a natural part of life.
+The culture has changed and many now recognize that depression and other mental health issues are a natural part of life.
 Everyone is affected by mental health to some degree.
-When you feel isolated in dealing with your spouse’s depression, know that you’re not alone, you can sustain an incredible marriage and you have all the resources you need to live in a beautiful state.
+When you feel isolated in dealing with a depressed spouse, know that you’re not alone.
+You can sustain an incredible marriage and you have all the resources you need to live in a beautiful state.